X16Community/x16-smc-bootloader/README.md

 After a data packet of 9 bytes has been transmitted it must be committed with this command.

 The first commit will target flash memory address 0x0000.
-The target address is advanced by 8 bytes on each successful commit.
+The target address is advanced 8 bytes on each successful commit.
 In bootloader v1 and v2, the first 64-byte page is held in RAM until the end of the update when it's written to flash.

 Note that the target address can be rewound to 0x0000 by command 0x84.